xma711/notebook/math/queuing_theory/README.md

 	- Does E[V] = E[D]? should be the same. back to the PASTA equation.

-some intuition
+Some intuition
 ---------------------

-when there are multiple queues, each queue's arrival rate is relatively smaller. this means the average idle intervals in each queue is longer, causing some servers to be idle.
+When there are multiple queues, each queue's arrival rate is relatively smaller.
+This means the average idle intervals in each queue is longer, causing some servers to be idle.

-when the queues are combined, the arrvial rate is the combination of all arrival rates. obviously the idle intervals in this single queue is much smaller.
+When the queues are combined, the arrvial rate is the combination of all arrival rates.
+Obviously the idle intervals in this single queue is much smaller.
-all the servers then are able to serve the customers in the queue with less idle times.
+All the servers then are able to serve the customers in the queue with less idle times.